elisawarner/WarnerPong/README.md

 ## Future Plans:
 1. Add a title page and effects for spiking
-2. Make spiking a little easier to do
-3. Create a Hall of Fame for when the game ends.
+2. Create a Hall of Fame for when the game ends.
 Define game ending